-There will be changes on & off the ice.
-These will include the following:
+There are changes on & off the ice.
+These include the following:

 HEALTH + WELLNESS:

-- Prize money will not be awarded this year and Sparing rules will be relaxed to discourage players who might be contagious from showing up anyway.
+- Prize money will not be awarded this year and Sparing rules are relaxed to discourage players who might be contagious from showing up anyway.

 BEFORE YOUR GAME:

-- Games will have staggered start times to avoid congestion.
+- Games have staggered start times to avoid congestion.

-- Foot traffic throughout the main floor, onto the ice, up the stairs, and into the lounge will be controlled to allow distancing.
+- Foot traffic throughout the main floor, onto the ice, up the stairs, and into the lounge is controlled to allow distancing.
 Please watch for and observe all signs.
-Volunteer greeters will help with traffic flow.

 - As per Calgary Bylaw, MASKS MUST BE WORN INTO THE CLUB.
 As per Alberta Guidance for Sport and Recreation, masks may be removed at your curling sheet, in preparation for physical exertion.

-- There will be no access to changing rooms.
+- There is no access to changing rooms.
 Please arrive dressed for curling.
-We will provide chairs and space to change/store shoes, and to hang up winter coats.
+We provide chairs and space to change/store shoes, and to hang up winter coats.

 - Everyone is welcome to patronize the cafeteria and/or lounge before and after games.
 To avoid crowding, please avoid the main floor shortly before and after your game.

-- All games will be 6 ends to start the season.
+- All games are currently 7 ends if played in a timely fashion.
 We need sufficient time to sanitize all high touch surfaces in between draws.
-NOTE: We will be re-evaluating weekly to see how we may speed up our procedures (without sacrificing your or our staff’s safety) in order to extend playing time.
+NOTE: We are re-evaluating weekly to see how we may speed up our procedures (without sacrificing your or our staff’s safety) in order to extend playing time.
 We ask for patience while we navigate this!

 - To facilitate distancing, only 1 sweeper per rock at all times, including in the house.
-Other players on both teams will have designated spots to stand & wait.
-These will be indicated on the ice surface.
+Other players on both teams have designated spots to stand & wait.
+These are indicated on the ice surface.

 - Handshakes, fist bumps, even elbow touches are too close.
 2 metres between players are necessary.
-Try a “Namaste” greeting, or a “North Hill Nod” instead.
+Many curlers are tapping brooms with a “Good Curling” instead!